Comments after EU leaders' summit

 ON JOINT EURO BONDS:

-"Euro bonds (are) not something we are in favour of, they would increase our borrowing costs."
+"Euro bonds (are) not something we are in favor of, they would increase our borrowing costs."

 ON GROWTH AND AUSTERITY: